Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Foams, web and arc algebras with parameters

+which are surjective on $0$, $1$ and $2$-morphisms; and even equivalences in the last two cases. \end{proposition}

+\begin{proof} The case $\Bl$ follows directly, since the specialization is the $2$-category in \cite{Bla}.
+For the other cases we first need to define the $2$-categories in question on the level of $2$-morphisms and then set up the $2$-functors which provide the quotient functors.

+The $2$-morphisms of $\F^\pm[\KBN]$ are $R$-linear combinations of prefoams with ordinary parts only, modulo the relations from \eqref{eq:theusualrelations1}-\eqref{eq:theusualrelations2} involving ordinary cobordisms with the specialization of the parameters as in \eqref{eq:main-specs}.
+We obtain a functor $\F^\pm[0,0,1,1,1,1]{\longrightarrow}\F^\pm[\KBN]$. that annihilates all $0$, $1$ and $2$-morphisms which involve a phantom piece.
+It is clearly full on $2$-morphisms.
+It induces in fact an equivalence of $2$-categories from the full $2$-subcategory involving no phantom parts to $\F^\pm[\KBN]$ thanks to \fullref{lemma:it-is-a-basis} and the corresponding basis theorem in $\F^\pm[\KBN]$, see e.g. \cite[Section 9.1]{BN1}.

-\begin{proof} We need to define the $2$-categories in question on the level of $2$-morphisms and then the $2$-functors which provide the equivalences.
-The $2$-morphisms of $\F_{\Z[\parto]}[\KBN]$ are $\Z[\parto]$-linear combinations (modulo the relations below) of prefoams with only ordinary parts.
-The $2$-morphisms of $\F_{\Z[\parto,i]}[\Ca]$ are $\Z[\parto,i]$-linear combinations of the topological CW complexes obtained from prefoams by removing the phantom edges and phantom facets, but keeping the singular seams (modulo the relations below).
-Moreover, the $2$-morphisms of $\F_{\Z[\parto,i]}[\CMW]$ are $\Z[\parto,i]$-linear combinations of these with extra disorientation tags and lines (modulo the relations below).
-For example
+The $2$-morphisms of $\F^\pm[\Ca]$ are $R$-linear combinations of the topological CW complexes obtained from prefoams by removing the phantom edges and phantom facets, but keeping the singular seams and the topological relations induced from prefoams, see \cite{Cap2}, e.g.